tusharsadhwani/slay-the-jokers/README.md

 - This mod has not been tested alongside other Balatro mods.
 For now, using it together with other mods is not recommended.

+- The mod only uploads game-related data (such as card positions) to the Slay the Jokers server — no personal or private information is collected.
+You can verify this by checking out `stj_save.lua` and `stj_uploader.py`.

 ## Step 1: Back Up Your Save Folder

 Before installing any mod, it's always smart to back up your game data.